-A lecturer in history at the Centre for History as of July 2008, Dr Worthington completed his PhD in the Department of History of the University of Aberdeen in 2000.
-Prior to taking up position at UHI, he held the following posts: Irish Research Council for the Humanities and Social Sciences Postdoctoral Fellow at the National University of Ireland, Maynooth (2001-2002); Leverhulme Early Career Research Fellow at the University of Aberdeen (2005-2007); Visiting Professor on two separate occasions at Polish universities, in the cities of Kielce (2004-2005) and Wrocław (2007-2008).
-He has spoken frequently at conferences throughout Europe and North America, and organised and chaired a symposium in Dornoch in 2010 ('Reappraising the Seventeenth Century in the Highlands'), as well as an earlier international conference at Aberdeen in 2007.
+He completed his PhD in the Department of History, University of Aberdeen, in 2000, and, prior to taking up his position at the University of the Highlands and Islands, held the following posts: Irish Research Council for the Humanities and Social Sciences Postdoctoral Fellow at the National University of Ireland, Maynooth (2001-2002); Leverhulme Early Career Research Fellow at the University of Aberdeen (2005-2007); Visiting Professor on two separate occasions at Polish universities, in the cities of Kielce (2004-2005) and Wrocław (2007-2008).

-Current plans include a collaborative project looking at wills and testaments relating to Scottish emigrants in late medieval and early-modern Poland, a study of the historiography of the Scots in Poland, and a further project - involving public talks, teaching, research and publications - on the coastal history of adjacent coastlines, focusing, in particular, on firthlands.
+Current plans include a collaborative project looking at cultural memory of Scottish emigrants in late medieval and early-modern Poland, an exploration of the arrival of sugar in the Highlands and Islands, and further projects - involving public talks, teaching, research and publications - on coastal history.

 - British and Irish Emigrants and Exiles in Europe, 1603-88 (Brill: Leiden, 2010)